Saptarshi1010/Merkle-Tree-using-Blake3/README.md

 # Merkle Tree Implementation Using BLAKE3

-This project implements a **Merkle Tree** using the **BLAKE3 hashing algorithm** in Rust.
 The implementation allows users to generate a Merkle Tree from a set of data inputs, compute the Merkle root, and display it in a human-readable hexadecimal format.

 ## Features